bigcommerce/dev-docs/markdown/api-docs/cart-and-checkout/embedded-checkout.md

 	</ul>
 </div>

-<a href='#embedded-checkout_embedded-checkout' aria-hidden='true' class='block-anchor'  id='embedded-checkout_embedded-checkout'><i aria-hidden='true' class='linkify icon'></i></a>

 Embedded Checkout lets you place BigCommerce’s checkout onto any website.
-You can create a seamless conversion experience that allows shoppers to remain on your external website through the lifecycle of checkout, while syncing order information to the BigCommerce Control Panel.
+Customers will be able to check out on your site while their order information syncs simultaneously to the BigCommerce Control Panel.
 You can see this in action within the BigCommerce for WordPress plugin, which uses the same process described here as a checkout option for merchants.
 View more information on the plugin [here](https://developer.bigcommerce.com/bigcommerce-for-wordpress/getting-started/introduction).

+This tutorial will walk you through creating a working BigCommerce embedded checkout on an external website.

+You will need to use the Channels, Sites and Routes APIs to complete this tutorial.

+The Channels API is...
+The Sites API is...
+The Routes API is...

+This tutorial will cover the sequence of API calls necessary to create an embedded checkout, but in the real-world, you'd this is the sequence of API calls... if you were doing it for real... talk about how these are the server side API etc

+** explain problems we're solving and why to use this solution over another; call out its an iframe**

 <a href='#embedded-checkout_initial-setup' aria-hidden='true' class='block-anchor'  id='embedded-checkout_initial-setup'><i aria-hidden='true' class='linkify icon'></i></a>

 ## 1: Initial Setup

 Obtain a set of Store API credentials, which can be found [in the Control Panel of your BigCommerce store.](https://developer.bigcommerce.com/api-docs/getting-started/authentication#authentication_getting-api-credentials)

+TODO: fix this link to style guide spec

 These scopes are required for this guide: